-Reporting of SR-TE Policies Using BGP-Link State
+Reporting of SR-TE Policies Using BGP- Link State

-Feature Name Release Information Feature Description Reporting of SR-TE Policies Using BGP-Link State Release 24.1.1 BGP- Link State (LS) is a mechanism by which LS and Traffic Engineering (TE) information can be collected from networks and shared with external components (such as, Segment Routing Path Computation Element (SR-PCE) or Crossword Optimization Engine (COE)) using the BGP routing protocol.
-This feature gathers the Traffic Engineering Policy information that is locally available in a node and advertises it in BGP-LS for SR-MPLS and SRv6.
+Feature Name Release Information Feature Description Reporting of SR-TE Policies Using BGP-Link State for SRv6 Release 24.1.1 You can gather the Traffic Engineering Policy information that is locally available in a node and advertise it in BGP-LS for SRv6.
+The configuration procedures from previous releases, which supported only SR-MPLS, are the same and apply to this feature.
+Reporting of SR-TE Policies Using BGP-Link State for SR-MPLS Release 7.10.1 BGP- Link State (LS) is a mechanism by which LS and Traffic Engineering (TE) information can be collected from networks and shared with external components (such as, Segment Routing Path Computation Element (SR-PCE) or Crossword Optimization Engine (COE)) using the BGP routing protocol.
+This feature gathers the Traffic Engineering Policy information that is locally available in a node and advertises it in BGP-LS for SR-MPLS.
 The operators can now take informed decisions based on the information that is gathered on their network's path computation, reoptimization, service placement, network visualization, and so on.
 The feature introduces these changes: CLI: • distribute link-state YANG Data Model: • New XPaths for module Cisco-IOS-XR-infra-xtc-agent-cfg.yang (see GitHub, YANG Data Models Navigator)